rdiazgav/nodejs-demo/README.md

-Creating a demo to showcase OpenShift's capabilities, particularly focusing on easy application deployment, is a great way to illustrate the benefits to potential customers.
-Here's a step-by-step guide for a simple yet effective demo:

 # 1. Setting Up the Environment
 Ensure you have access to an OpenShift cluster.
 If you don't have one, you can create a trial account on Red Hat OpenShift Online.